riceteacatpanda/sinensis-tests/README.md

 ### Methodology

-An API is run on the local machine and a Python script runs 50 requests against each endpoint, timing the length of time it takes for each to return.
+An API is run on the local machine and a Python script concurrently runs multiple requests against each endpoint, timing the length of time it takes for each to return.
 These are then averaged.

 ### Endpoints